0xSero/partisia-docs/docs/pbc-fundamentals/dictionary.md

 ### Large Oracle

 After each [epoch](dictionary.md#epoch) (When all baker nodes have had their turn as producers) a large Oracle consisting of all Baker nodes or the blockchain as a whole ensures that the risk managed by the small Oracle in the latest [epoch](dictionary.md#epoch) is contained.
 The large oracle sign off on new small oracle (the oracle nodes which have perform services relating to BYOC).
 Large oracle also signs when the committee change.
+The large oracle is synonymous with the current committee, and is responsible for settling disputes related to the actions of the small oracle.
+The large oracle consists of all the nodes in the current committee.
+Each node holds a keyshare that allows it to cast a vote on oracle decisions.
+Votes are decided by a 2/3s majority.
+The rules governing the large oracle are directed by the [large oracle contract](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014).
+Node operators can associate tokens to this contract.
+The tokens can be used as a stake to be eligible for a job in a specific small oracle.

 ### MPC